SM rolls out E-Waste Collection Program

-Every year, the world produces more electronic waste (e-waste) than the last due to advancements in technology that shorten the average life spans of gadgets and electronics.
+Every year, the world produces more electronic waste (e-waste) than the last due to advancements in technology that shorten the average life span of gadgets and electronics.
 According to the Global E-waste Monitor 2020 report, the world generated about 53.6 million metric tons (Mt) of e-waste in 2019, a 21-percent jump from 44.4 Mt in 2014.
 It is projected to increase to 74.7 Mt. by 2030.

 What makes e-waste worse compared to most other types of waste is that, if not correctly disposed of, it can release dangerous chemicals like lead, mercury, and lithium, which are toxic to the environment, most especially to humans.
 Exposure to these chemicals can lead to life-threatening complications such as poisoning, immune system disorders, and even cancer, to name a few.